Hi, I’m Skyler and I own Redemption Dog Training in Aztec, New Mexico.

 I joined the Army but still continued my dog training education.

-She was still a little reactive but she improved immensely and I was still learning different ways to train dogs like her that didn’t involve constant, nagging obedience commands.
+She was still a little reactive but she improved immensely and I was still learning different ways to train dogs like her that didn’t involve constant-nagging obedience commands.

 I got a Master Dog Trainer Certification from Highland Canine in 2021 where I learned about specialty training.
 I helped train service dogs, detection dogs, and police K9’s and found new ways to help pet dogs and their owners.
 I found new passions in Detection and Service Dog training.